910: Road Investment Strategy 2 survives legal challenge plus a quashing

 That is certainly true at the present time, but soon I don’t think it will be good enough for a sector to have surplus emissions by 2050 without explaining how these will be offset, rather than just relying on the overall situation to get sorted out somehow because there is an overarching net zero obligation in law.
 Back in 2019 the Drax decision letter allowed a highly emitting power station (which in the end is not being built) on the basis that there were ‘pathways’ that would achieve net zero if it was included, without further discussion (paragraph 5.9).
 It would have contributed 3.5% of the fifth carbon budget, or 218 RIS2s.
 Surely emitting projects ought to do more than just expect everyone else to try harder, and give an idea of the pathway that would be required to achieve net zero and their project?

-That said, road projects’ emissions are almost entirely due to the emissions of the vehicles travelling on them (97%, according to the judgment ), and Highways England can point to the Transport Decarbonisation Plan and its own 2030 / 2040 / 2050 plan, plus how it is minimising carbon from construction and maintenance – the other 3% – to show that RIS2 is compatible with net zero being achieved, and not all at the last minute.
-But for the moment, Highways England have this judgment in their pocket and the five projects in RIS2 are rather more immune from challenge on climate change grounds than they would otherwise have been.
+That said, road projects’ emissions are almost entirely due to the emissions of the vehicles travelling on them (97%, according to the judgment ), and National Highways can point to the Transport Decarbonisation Plan and its own 2030 / 2040 / 2050 plan, plus how it is minimising carbon from construction and maintenance – the other 3% – to show that RIS2 is compatible with net zero being achieved, and not all at the last minute.
+But for the moment, National Highways have this judgment in their pocket and the five projects in RIS2 are rather more immune from challenge on climate change grounds than they would otherwise have been.

 Incidentally on the legal issues, I always advise that it is much safer to say you have taken something into account and give it very little weight than not to take it into account, as you are then subject to a test of irrationality rather than having made a legal error.